rlong/log.objective_c/README.md

 Introduction
 ---

-`log.objective-c` is a set of macros over a simple formatting layer over `NSLog`. `log.objective-c` is strongly oriented around key-value logging, logging both the variable name and the variable value.
+`log.objective_c` is a set of macros over a simple formatting layer over `NSLog`. `log.objective_c` is strongly oriented around key-value logging, logging both the variable name and the variable value.

 ### Sample